-Unlike your name, DNA, and family members, you can actually have a say in what voluntary benefits you get (duh, they’re voluntary).
-Therefore, one of the largest advantages of voluntary employee benefits is the amount of customization they afford your employees.
+Unlike picking who your family is, you can actually have a say in what voluntary benefits you get.
+Therefore, one of the largest advantages of voluntary employee benefits is the amount of customization they afford for both employers and their employees.

 A 2013 survey of CFOs, found that 74 percent agreed or strongly agreed that offering voluntary employee benefits is a cost-effective way to increase employee satisfaction with overall benefits.